yogeshpaliyal/Deepr/README.md

 - **Asynchronous Operations:** Kotlin Coroutines

 ## 📲 Download
 You can download from any of the sources mentioned below.
-If you've previously installed app from F-Droid then also you can update the app from Github Releases.
+All these sources supports cross platform app updates. for eg: if you've installed app from F-Droid then you can update the app from any of the sources.

 - F-Droid : [Download](https://f-droid.org/packages/com.yogeshpaliyal.deepr/)
 - Github Release : [Download](https://github.com/yogeshpaliyal/Deepr/releases/latest)
 - Play Store : In Internal testing